-The School of Pharmacy and the Division of Epidemiology in the Department of Family Medicine and Population Health in VCU’s School of Medicine offer a dual-degree program through which students earn both Pharm.D. and M.P.H. degrees.
-This dual-degree program offers students the opportunity to achieve a Doctor of Pharmacy while also learning about research and the importance of population health.
+The School of Pharmacy and the Division of Epidemiology in the Department of Family Medicine and Population Health in VCU’s School of Medicine offer a dual degree program through which students earn both Pharm.D. and M.P.H. degrees.
+This dual degree program offers students the opportunity to achieve a Doctor of Pharmacy while also learning about research and the importance of population health.
 This five-year program requires students to spend the fourth year of the Pharm.D. program pursuing the M.P.H. degree, after which they transition back to pharmacy for advanced practice experiences.

-Students are required to take 36 of the 45 credits required for the M.P.H.
-This includes 24 credit hours of core and required courses, a minimum of nine credit hours of elective courses, and a minimum of three credit hours of a capstone project that examines a relevant public health topic.
-Note that some elective courses may not be available in certain years or may require instructor permission for registration.
-The M.P.H. degree:
+Students are required to take a minimum of 36 credits in the M.P.H. curriculum.
+This includes 24 credit hours of core courses, a minimum of nine credit hours of concentration courses and a minimum of three credit hours of a capstone project that examines a relevant public health topic.
+These courses [credits] within the Pharm.D. curriculum count toward the M.P.H. degree:

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs

 The VCU Graduate Bulletin website documents the official admission and academic rules and regulations that govern graduate education for all graduate programs at the university.
 These policies are established by the graduate faculty of the university through their elected representatives to the University Graduate Council.

 It is the responsibility of all graduate students, both on- and off-campus, to be familiar with the VCU Graduate Bulletin as well as the Graduate School website and academic regulations in individual school and department publications and on program websites.
 However, in all cases, the official policies and procedures of the University Graduate Council, as published on the VCU Graduate Bulletin and Graduate School websites, take precedence over individual program policies and guidelines.